 Now that we have an idea of where you’ll be resupplying, where you’ll be sending yourself resupply boxes, and how you should improve upon this year’s resupply choices, let’s take a peek into what exactly you can expect to be eating on the Continental Divide Trail.

-Sure, I would love to simply eat a Costco-sized bag of M&M’s accompanied by a large brick of cheese and a bottle of Sriracha for each section of the trial, but it turns out this isn’t the healthiest (or most practical) strategy for CDT nourishment.
+Sure, I would love to simply eat a Costco-sized bag of M&M’s accompanied by a large brick of cheese and a bottle of Sriracha for each section of the trail, but it turns out this isn’t the healthiest (or most practical) strategy for CDT nourishment.
 What exactly do hikers eat on the CDT?
 Berries, insects, and dirt?
 Obviously.
 But there’s so much more on offer at (most of the) CDT resupply stops.

 Here are this year’s favorite (and least favorite) DEHYDRATED MEALS and BACKPACKING SNACKS, as well as the things they will never be eating again (that is, until their next thru-hike).